dspinellis/latex-advice/README.md

   If you scale the figure by an arbitrary amount to match the document's column width, , you can load the resultant PDF in Inkscape and measure the font size there.
-* Given that floating figures are described by their caption, there is no need to include a separate figure title.
 * Label the figure's axes.

 ## Floats